exogen/turbo-colormap/README.md

 much as possible.

-When a Turbo RGB triplet is returned from the colormap, it will be the same `Uint8ClampedArray` each time.
-That is, there are 256 `Uint8ClampedArray` singletons, one for each color in the palette.
+When a Turbo RGB triplet is returned from the colormap, it will be the same `Uint8ClampedArray` each time (one for each color in the palette).
 An exception is the `interpolateNormalizedToTurbo` function, which creates a new array each time since it interpolates between Turbo colors.

 It is important you don’t mutate the returned RGB values without copying them into your own array first.